Challenging Work and Income decisions: Reviews and appeals

 Social Security Act 2018, ss 391–399, Sched 7

-Work and Income makes hundreds of decisions a week, and not all of them are correct.
-Any decision made by a Work and Income staff member can be challenged and their decision can be reviewed (this is called a “review of decision”).
-These are just a few examples of decisions that can be reviewed:
+Work and Income make hundreds of decisions a week, and not all of them are correct.
+Most decisions made by a Work and Income staff member can be challenged and their decision can be reviewed, for example:

 - setting the start date of your benefit